mentorfloat/jekyll-serif-theme/about.md

 No more meal-prep Sundays or expensive delivery fees every day!

-Our partnered restaurants prepare the meals in small batches and we will deliver them in a temperature-controlled box to you once a fortnight.
+Our partnered restaurants prepare the meals in small batches and we will deliver them in a temperature-controlled box to you.
 Talk about being efficient!

 ## Support the local restaurants that you love

 Unlike the people from San Francisco, we don't just walk in and take from Aussie businesses.
-We partner with local restaurant owners and chefs to curate the ideal menu to suit our subscription model.
+We partner with local restaurant owners and chefs to curate the ideal menu to suit the model.

 We approach it as a partnership.